srackham/drake/README.md

 - File tasks and non-file tasks.
 - Drake API functions for defining, registering and running tasks.

+**IMPORTANT**: Currently (as of 1.0.0-rc1) it is necessary to include the Deno `--unstable` when you compile drakefiles.
+This will not be necessary in future Drake releases.

 **NOTE**: This is a development release and will be subject to breaking changes until 1.0 (search the Git commit log for `BREAKING CHANGE`).
 A 1.0 production release will follow once Deno has reached 1.0.
 If you experience compilation errors try forcing a cache reload with the Deno `cache` command e.g. `deno cache Drakefile.ts --reload`

-Tested with Deno 0.42.0 running on Ubuntu 18.04.
+Tested with Deno 1.0.0-rc1 running on Ubuntu 18.04.

 ## Drakefiles